laam-egg/js-testing-frameworks-benchmark/README.md

 More sample times, more accurate benchmark, but the script would take longer to run.

-Results are sorted in the order of increasing *mean time*, not total time.
+On the console: results are sorted in the order of increasing *mean time*, not total time.

+Finally, the script also exports the results into the `results/` folder.
+Currently, only
+HTML format is supported, and all the exported
+HTML files will reside in the `results/html` folder.